If You're on the Fence About Getting a Wedding Videographer, Read This

 Throw out the idea that a wedding videographer means lights-camera-action in your face all night.
-Today's videographers embrace a more documentary style of filming, meaning you might not even notice them -- until they're handing you a stunning video of your day.
-Video can also be taken in a variety of styles, from vintage Super 8mm film to high-def.
+Today's videographers embrace a more documentary style of filming, meaning you might not even notice them—until they're handing you a stunning video of your day.
+Plus, video can also be taken in a variety of styles—more on that later.

 Yes, your photographer will get both posed and candid shots, but for everything in between, you need a videographer.
-And since there's no posing (you just keep enjoying the party!), you won't have to worry about looking stiff or awkward on film.
+And since there's no posing (all you have to do is enjoy the party!), you won't have to worry about looking stiff or awkward on film.

 You want your wedding photos to be timeless (they're going to be displayed in your home for years to come), but your wedding video can be a little trendier while still looking classic.
 Try out hip videography styles, like vintage Super 8mm film or high-def wedding trailers for a creative look.

-It's an obvious one, but video captures audible moments, such as your mother's tearful words of wisdom as she helps you with your veil, your father's reaction to seeing you in your dress, or your grandmother's laugh as she dances with your grandfather.
-These are the memories you'll cherish long after your dearest relatives have passed, and a wedding video will preserve them forever.
+It's an obvious one, but video captures audible moments, such as your mother's tearful words of wisdom as she helps you with your veil, your father's reaction to seeing you in your dress or your grandmother's laugh as she dances with your grandfather.
+These are the memories you'll cherish long after your day, and a wedding video will preserve them forever.
 And whether you write your own or go traditional, there's no other way to document your vow exchange.
-Video can also capture important reception moments, such as toasts and songs for you to share with your family in the future.
+Video can also capture important reception moments, such as toasts and songs (first dance, anyone?) for you to share with your family in the future.

 Banish the idea of a wedding video that plays out like a boring slideshow.
-Same-day edits are one of the hottest trends in wedding videography.
-Your videographer can capture the highlights as the bride and groom get ready and even include footage from the ceremony to be played at the reception.
-Guests will love the behind-the-scenes look as you and your groom prepare for your big moment.
-Or you can incorporate video into your save-the-dates, engagement announcements, or even as a way to welcome your guests to the wedding destination.
+Instead, your videographer will simply capture the sweetest highlights and package them into an engaging three- to five-minute reel.
+Also, same-day edits are one of the hottest trends in wedding videography, meaning your videographer will capture the best moments from the getting-ready process (and even include footage from the ceremony) to be played at the reception.
+Pretty cool, right?
+Your guests will love the behind-the-scenes look as you and your partner prepare for your big moment.